 Saturday, March 29, 2025

-Got a lazy start, but only got 20 miles to do.
+I got a lazy start but only got 20 miles to do.

-Departure at 11 ish and arrival at 15:30 at the free dock.
+Departure is at 11ish and arrival at 15:30 at the free dock.

-I had to back in as two powerboats departed on the other side of of the dock.
-I came in reverse and a powerboat ear helped tie my mid-ship line.
+I had to back in as two powerboats departed on the other side of the dock.
+I came in reverse, and a powerboat helped tie my mid-ship line.
 I docked her.

-Walked through town, but I’ve seen Beaufort before and I ended up doing groceries at Food Lion and restocked the bar including Bushmill, Canadian Supiiour Whisky, Remy Marin, and Sambuca.
-Avoiding USA!
+Walked through town, but I’ve seen Beaufort before, and I ended up doing groceries at Food Lion and restocking the bar, including Bushmill, Canadian Supiiour Whisky, Remy Marin, and Sambuca.
+Avoiding the USA products!

-I got some help leaving the dock and decide to cross the lady Island bridge which was willing to open on my demand.
-This would save me from requesting an opening at rush hour tomorrow and the anchorage on the North side was better.
+I got some help leaving the dock and decided to cross the Lady Island bridge, which was willing to open on my demand.
+This would save me from requesting an opening at rush hour tomorrow, and the anchorage on the North side was better.

-Supper was the Catfish and lobster cake and shrimps I bought at Food Lion.
+Supper was the Catfish and lobster cake and shrimp I bought at Food Lion.

 Thursday, March 27, 2025